-We aim to create high quality reproductions of Tibetan Thangka Painting in order to reproduce the dignified presence of blissfull fields of deities of Tibetan Buddhism.
+We aim to create high quality reproductions of Tibetan Thangka Painting in order to reproduce the dignified presence of blissful fields of deities of Tibetan Buddhism.

 A booklet of "The Twenty-One Praises of Exalted Tara" with the detailed images of the twenty-one Taras.

-Names and images of this booklet are following the "Longchen Nyingthig Tradition"The reproduction of the original Thangka of Twenty-one Taras is available hereNote: Actual printed colors may differ due to differences in browser settings and screen resolution.
+Names and images of this booklet are following the "Longchen Nyingthig Tradition"The reproduction of the original Thangka of Twenty-one Taras is available here.

 The process of Thangka Painting requires great amount of time.
 The rich and complex iconography of deities, great details of decorative designs and the smooth gradations achieved by countless delicate strokes or dots.
 Even though some experienced Thangka painters may have quicker hand than other painters, it is a fact that the more detail, the more it consumes time.
 While we know that the amount of time doesn't solely determine the quality of the work, creating a good Thangka certainly requires a significant amount of time especially if it is painted with natural pigments.

 Some of the original Thangkas from which we produce our reproductions are work of hundreds or even thousands of hours.
 These Thangkas are painted with the belief that not only on the whole but the perfection in every details create the entire perfection.

 We tried our best to reproduce the richness of the natural colors and every tiny details of these Thangkas as close as originals.
 Our reproductions are printed on archival heavy cotton paper with a matte finish which is similar to the original Thangka paintings and its smooth surface allows to print the image without losing small details.